Infographics: Internet Censorship Is Rampant Around the World

 First, who’s doing it?
 The above map, based on data from the press-freedom watchdogs at Reporters Without Borders, paints a grim picture: Almost all of the industrialized “first world” Internet is moderately to pervasively censored by government authorities.
 There are obvious and practical reasons for having some online surveillance, but the fact that only countries like Mongolia and Madagascar have a completely open web is rather shocking to see illustrated so starkly.

-Unfortunately, after a strong start, the infographic goes a bit downhill from there.
-Whatever info the unnamed designers pulled from the reputable sources at the Open Net Initiative gets turned into vague mush in the image above.
-Using circles to compare data is tricky enough to do correctly (see example #6 here), but even assuming their geometry is correct, what do those percentage values mean, exactly?
-Are 20% of all blogs in existence actually being censored?
-Or do 20% of blogs contain content that is “commonly censored,” as the caption implies?
+After a strong start, the infographics are interesting but a bit shaky, as seen in the chart above.
+Using circles to compare data is tricky enough to do correctly (see example #6 here), but even assuming their geometry is correct, the percentages are a bit tricky.
+Here, we seem to be talking about percentages of the entire universe of censored items.
+This, it’s not that 20% of all blogs in existence actually being censored, but rather than blogs make up 20% of all censored content.
+It probably would have been better to show all those dots as pieces of a whole.

-And here an unsourced Venn diagram lends visual legitimacy to what appears to be complete speculation or anecdotal observation on the part of the designers.
-(Those observations are probably not far off the mark, though, especially for those countries smack in the middle.)
-The ONI’s own interactive censorship visualizations, while not as pretty, are probably more informative.
+And here a Venn diagram lends visual legitimacy to three types of censorship that are hard, in practice, to ever disentangle from one another.
+There’s lots of insight contained in here, but let’s not forget that censoring to maintain “social values” is basically a buzzword for political propaganda.
+(The ONI’s own interactive censorship visualizations, while not as pretty, are probably more informative.)

 That said, there’s no harm in whipping together a pretty-darn-good visual snapshot of the state of global web censorship while the subject happens to be hot in people’s Twitter feeds.
 So bravo, Yuxiyou.net!
-But for your next one, maybe take a little more time with the research before firing up Adobe Illustrator.
+Next time, let’s get more info on sources after you’re done with Adobe Illustrator.

 [See the full set at Yuxiyou.net, or browse the Open Net Initiative‘s data]